Bears-R-Us/arkouda/training/CHAPEL_TUTORIAL.md

-To do this we'll use an [on clause](https://chapel-lang.org/docs/users-guide/locality/onClauses.html) to control which locale the computation is occuring on.
+To do this we'll use an [on clause](https://chapel-lang.org/docs/users-guide/locality/onClauses.html) to control which locale the computation is occurring on.

 We'll also need
 [local subdomain](https://chapel-lang.org/docs/primers/distributions.html#block-and-distribution-basics),